sotomaque/emoji-map/README.md

 ### Unit Tests

-- `BasicTest`: Tests basic functionality and MapViewModel initialization
+- `BasicTest`: Tests basic functionality and HomeViewModel initialization

-  - Verifies that the MapViewModel can be properly instantiated
+  - Verifies that the HomeViewModel can be properly instantiated
   - Confirms that the correct number of categories are loaded

 - `NetworkURLFormationTests`: Tests network request URL formation